mynenivarun/udacity-course-auto-complete/README.md

 `Now open the auto.py in any editor like VS-code, notepad, etc`

-`Enter ur credentials and course link at line 10,11 & 17 | Enter the details carefully `
+`Enter ur credentials at line 10,11 and course link at 17 | Enter the details carefully `

 ![alt text](https://github.com/varun-0007/udacity-course-auto-complete/blob/main/SS/auto_code.png "code demo")

-open cmd for installing selenium drivers
+open cmd for installing selenium drivers using the below commands
 ```
 python -m pip install selenium
 or